-The practice of wholesale buying and selling is more complicated than indicated above because there are many other factors involved in the buying, selling, and distribution of products, such as:
+The practice of wholesale buying and selling can be complicated, though, because there are many other factors involved in the buying, selling, and distribution of products, including:

-- Business partners: The product supply chain between wholesalers and manufacturers can vary depending on the types of businesses they want to work with.
-They may choose to deal only with businesses that are able to buy particular volumes of merchandise or sign contracts to supply goods for definite periods of time.
+The product supply chain between wholesalers and manufacturers can vary depending on the types of businesses they want to work with.
+They may choose to deal only with businesses that can buy particular volumes of merchandise or sign contracts to supply goods for definite periods of time.

-- Import availability: Some of the most affordable products for retail sales come from wholesalers in other countries, and importing may be your best option for getting the products you want to sell.
-However, some wholesalers may not be willing to ship products to other countries, which could make it difficult for you to import products into a U.S. import business or a Canadian import business.
+Some of the most affordable products for retail sales come from wholesalers in other countries, and importing may be your best option for getting the products you want to sell.
+However, some wholesalers may not be willing to ship products to other countries, making it difficult for you to import products into a U.S. import business or a Canadian import business.